polychromatic/polychromatic-docs/pages/faqs.md

 ### Can I create my own profiles?

-Not yet, but Polychromatic will add profile ("presets") functionality [in the upcoming v1.0.0 update](/roadmap/).
+Not yet, but Polychromatic will add profile ("presets") functionality [in the v1.0.0 update](/roadmap/).

 ---